iBERT: Interpretable Embeddings via Sense Decomposition: Appendix

 \subsubsection{Sentence Embedding Training and Replications}

-For sentence-level contrastive training, we train a total of five distinct sentence encoder models (per data configuration): a baseline SBERT built on top of Vanilla-BERT, and four sentence encoders built on iBERT-MLM checkpoints using different pooling frameworks.
+For sentence-level contrastive training, we train a total of five distinct sentence encoder models (per data configuration): a baseline SBERT built on top of BERT, and four sentence encoders built on iBERT-MLM checkpoints using different pooling frameworks.
 These correspond to mean-pooling (v1, $\tau{=}\infty$), top-sense (v2, $\tau{=}0$), softmax-blend (v3-1, $\tau{=}1$), and peaked-blend (v3-10, $\tau{=}10$).
 Each is treated as a separate model, not as a parameter sweep.
-All models are trained at two input lengths (128 and 512) and evaluated on StyleDistance and Wegmann datasets.
+All models are trained at two input lengths (128 and 512) and evaluated on StyleSynth and Wegmann datasets.

-To account for training variability, we perform 5 independent training replications for each sentence encoder (Vanilla-SBERT and all iBERT variants) at both token lengths (128 and 512).
+To account for training variability, we perform 5 independent training replications for each sentence encoder: (S)BERT and all iBERT variants, at both token lengths (128 and 512).
 Reported results reflect mean and standard deviation across the runs.